uwegeercken/tweakstreet-flowparser/README.md

+#### Data processing with Tweakstreet

+Files are for the ETL tool from Twineworks: https://tweakstreet.io/

-This controlflow is processing all dataflows and controlflows which were found in the given path (and subfolders).
+The controlflow is processing all dataflows and controlflows which were found in the given path (and subfolders).
 The idea is to show controlflows, dataflows, steps, services and their relationships - specifically which step or services types are used.

 The data is sent to a Neo4j database and stored as nodes: